 Even if the roof damage seems minor at first glance, it may be far more extensive than it appears.

 Yes – it really can be extensive!
+Estimates range in the billions annually due to tree-related damage.
+(Source.)

 The immediate danger doesn’t stop with structural harm.
 A fallen tree can also pose a risk to anyone inside the home.